 The varieties of pepper we see in the market come from the same plant.
 What makes them different is the stage when they are yield or harvested.

 - Black peppercorn: It is the most pungent of all the other peppercorn.
-It is dried form of the ripened reddish-brown peppercorn.
+It is a dried form of the ripened reddish-brown peppercorn.

 - Green peppercorns: This peppercorn has a pungent yet a fruity flavor.